XinPeng76/Reviewer2/README.md

-### Table: Variance of entropy estimator (1000 samples) across methods and dimensionalities
+### Table 1: Variance of entropy estimator (1000 samples) across methods and dimensionalities

 BF Jacobian denotes ground truth.
 Methods with prefix FP use finite-difference FP/FP++, where the number indicates the number of probes (e.g., FP1 uses 1 probe per estimate).
 Methods denoted as Gk and Rk correspond to Hutchinson estimators using Gaussian and Rademacher probes respectively, where k indicates the number of probes.